 Brand awareness is vital for any business.
 To stay relevant, marketing dollars are budgeted to stay top of mind for current customers and prospective buyers.
 No relevance, no purchases.

 The ultimate result is a purchase.
-However, sales goals aren’t made everyday.
+However, sales goals aren’t made every day.
 Other desired results can be to collect contact information.
-The campaign can be for increase exposure, like more social media likes, retweets, and forwards.
+The campaign can be to increase exposure, like more social media likes, retweets, and forwards.

 Have you purchased anything without any prior knowledge before you paid for it?

 The answer is usually no. I even ask this in my Business 101 class.
 The one or two hands raised are due to intentional wandering, “I’m trying new stuff.”

 For example, State Farm produced one of my favorite commercials.
 The 30-second commercial covers most of life’s details within their comical ad.
 Each life event appeals and touches a target demographic.
 Having constant brand awareness solidifies the purchase decision.
 For prospective customers, the ad engages them to consider their company as a contender.

 I believe the marketing department hit a grand slam.
 They created the idea for “all the nevers in life.”
 Who hasn’t said, “I would never …” and end up doing that?
 We’re all guilty of it, which translates to “life happens” for the consumer.